Abdulnaser98/qatar-world-cup-data-analysis/README.md

 3. sentiment_analysis.py
 4. Named_entity_recognition.py

-The first python that is called by the main.py is the **scraper.py** is stored in the follwoing folder: **./code_base/data_extraction/scrapers** and there is one scraper python file for each media outlet that can be used to extract the data from the three media outlets **"The guardain", "BBC" and "Al jazeera"** and when the data are extracted , they will be stored in the follwing folder: **./code_base/data_extraction/raw_data**
+**scraper.py** is stored in the follwoing folder: **./code_base/data_extraction/scrapers** and there is one scraper python file for each media outlet that can be used to extract the data from the three media outlets **"The guardain", "BBC" and "Al jazeera"** and when the data are extracted , they will be stored in the follwing folder: **./code_base/data_extraction/raw_data**

-The second python file that is called by the main.py is the data_cleaning.py that is used to clean the extracted raw data and then the cleaned data will be stored in the follwing folder: ./code_base/data_extraction/data_cleaned
+**data_cleaning.py** is used to clean the extracted raw data and then the cleaned data will be stored in the follwing folder: **./code_base/data_extraction/data_cleaned**

-The third python file that is called by the main.py is the sentimetn_analysis.py that is used to conduct sentimet analysis on the cleaned data and the generated sentiment scores statistics will be stored in the follwoing folder: ./code_base/evaluation
+**sentiment_analysis.py** is used to conduct sentimet analysis on the cleaned data and the generated sentiment scores statistics will be stored in the follwoing folder: **./code_base/evaluation**

-The fourth python file that is called by the main.py is the Named_Entitiy_recognition.py that is used to extract named entitties from the cleaned data for each media outlet and the resulted named entities will be stored in the folllwoing folder: ./code_base/evaluation/{medua_outlet}/NER
+**Named_Entitiy_recognition.py** is used to extract named entitties from the cleaned data for each media outlet and the resulted named entities will be stored in the folllwoing folder: **./code_base/evaluation/{medua_outlet}/NER**